USC vs. UCLA: Which College to Choose?

 For freshman applications, UCLA does NOT consider SAT or ACT scores.
 Instead, these scores are used as an alternative evaluation method to fulfill any missing eligibility requirements or for future course placement after enrollment.
 Instead, applicants are highly encouraged to pursue AP-level (or equivalent) courses during their high school tenure.

 Competitive applicants should also have a minimum GPA of 3.0 (for California residents) or 3.4 (for non-California residents) to be considered for acceptance.
 However, to remain competitive, students should exceed the minimum GPA.
-The average unweighted GPA range for freshmen is 3.95-4.00.
+In recent years, the average unweighted GPA for freshmen was 3.9-4.00

 Applicants should also complete 15 college preparatory (A-G) courses, with at least 11 of these courses completed before starting the final year of high school studies.
 Applicants must have achieved a grade of C or higher in the following courses: